openMF/web-app/README.md

 For more detailed configuration options, refer to the `env.sample` file in the root directory of the project.

+## Releases

+### 1.0.0 (Tag: 1.0.0-fineract1.11)

+This is the first official release of the Mifos X web application:

+- Developed for Fineract 1.11
+- No Self Service area
+- GLIM support limited
+- JLG not yet supported
+- Surveys not yet supported

 ## Contributing

 We welcome contributions!
-Please read our [contribution guidelines](.github/CONTRIBUTING.md) before submitting pull requests.
+Please read our [contribution guidelines](./CONTRIBUTING.md) before submitting pull requests.

 ## Related Projects

-[Apache Fineract](https://github.com/apache/fineract) - Apache Fineract provides open APIs and affordable core banking solution for financial institutions and it is the backend for all UIs of the Mifos.
+[Apache Fineract](https://github.com/apache/fineract) - Apache Fineract provides open APIs and affordable core banking solution for financial institutions and is the backend for all UIs of the Mifos.